12 Types of Tenses with Examples

 Present Indefinite Tense (simple present)

-Present Indefinite Tense usually describes an action in the present time or depicts habitual fact or universal truth.
+Present Indefinite Tense usually describes an action in the present time or depicts a habitual fact or a universal truth.
 For example:

 • I read poetry.